dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

-All without changing any of the existing code in our system beyond adding the following new line of code in the [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/):
+All without changing any of the existing code in your system beyond adding the following new line of code in the [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/):

 {{< highlight csharp >}}
 container.RegisterDecorator(